-5. Sector-based work academies (sbwa) - advisers (England)
+Sector-based work academies (sbwa) Adviser Guidance (England)

-Note:

-When using an abbreviation for sector-based work academies, for legal reasons "sbwa" must be used in lower case only.
+Note: When using an abbreviation for sector-based work academies, for legal reasons "sbwa" must be used in lower case only.

 Separate guidance is available for sbwa in Scotland.
-Similar support is available through Work Ready for claimants in Wales.
+Similar support is available through the Routeways to Work programme for claimants in Wales.